cfloressuazo/academic-kickstart/content/home/experience.md

   date_end = "2016-07-01"
   description = """

+  Responsibilities include:
-  I developed ETL pipelines to bring operational transactions into a data warehouse.
+  * I developed ETL pipelines to bring operational transactions into a data warehouse.
-  I helped on the design of the STAR schema.
+  * I helped on the design of the STAR schema.
-  I also translated business requirements into data table or views.
+  * I also translated business requirements into data table or views.
-  I POC'ed a new ETL tool called Pentaho for the team which was later adopted.
+  * I POC'ed a new ETL tool called Pentaho for the team which was later adopted.
   """

 +++